 A state’s Medicaid agency is mandated to recover what it paid for long-term care related expenses beginning at the age of 55.
 States can choose to also pursue estate recovery for medical expenses that are unrelated to LTSS.

 Oregon will only pursue estate recovery for LTSS (and any related medical and prescription drug expenses) for benefits received after September 30, 2013, but the state will attempt to recover the cost of all Medicaid-covered services received before that date.
-Oregon made this change in late 2013 because the ACA’s expansion of Medicaid was taking effect as of January 2014, resulting in far more people age 55-64 being enrolled in Medicaid but not receiving LTSS.
+Oregon made this change in late 2013 because the ACA’s expansion of Medicaid was taking effect as of January 2014, resulting in far more people aged 55-64 being enrolled in Medicaid but not receiving LTSS.
 To avoid having estate recovery apply to all of their coverage, the state modified the rules to ensure that for services provided after October 1, 2013, a person would have to be receiving LTSS in order for Medicaid estate recovery to apply.

 The state will delay its estate recovery if an enrollee is survived by a spouse or domestic partner, but estate recovery would occur after the spouse or partner’s death.
 Oregon will not pursue estate recovery if an enrollee is survived by a child who is under 21 or disabled.